 For all the attention first class Titanic fashion attracts, the reality is most passengers on board were not wealthy.
-The fashions for second and third class passengers were simple, modest and affordable yet not without influence from upper class fashions of 1912.
+The fashions for second and third class passengers were simple, modest, and affordable, yet not without influence from upper-class fashions of 1912.
+The Edwardian poor came in droves to sail across the ocean and start a new life in America.
+They carried only 1 or 2 outfits with them, all their possessions fitting in bags they could carry on board.
+Their clothing reflected their wealth or lack thereof, country of origin, age, and personal style.

 Where did they shop?